YasminRodriguez1/Hello/README.md

 ![extensions](https://cloud.githubusercontent.com/assets/626005/15888802/1b365fbe-2d71-11e6-8a92-baa1690ccb4b.png)

-Now, It is time to change the "Hello" in the new tab.
+Now, it is time to change the "Hello" in the new tab.
 Chrome API provides this JavaScript method to fetch messages with:

 `chrome.i18n.getMessage('messagename')`